kubedb/docs/docs/guides/proxysql/private-registry/using-private-registry.md

 secret/myregistrykey created
 ```

-If you wish to follow other ways to pull private images see [official docs](https://kubernetes.io/docs/concepts/containers/images/) of kubernetes.
+ImagePullSecrets is a type of a Kubernetes Secret whose sole purpose is to pull private images from a Docker registry.
+It allows you to specify the URL of the Docker registry, credentials for logging in and the image name of your private docker image.

-NB: If you are using `kubectl` 1.9.0, update to 1.9.1 or later to avoid this [issue](https://github.com/kubernetes/kubernetes/issues/57427).
+Run the following command, substituting the appropriate uppercase values to create an image pull secret for your private Docker registry:

 ## Install KubeDB operator

-When installing KubeDB operator, set the flags `--docker-registry` and `--image-pull-secret` to appropriate value.
-Follow the steps to [install KubeDB operator](/docs/setup/install.md) properly in cluster so that to points to the DOCKER_REGISTRY you wish to pull images from.
+When installing KubeDB operator, set the flags `--docker-registry` and `--image-pull-secret` to the appropriate value.
+Follow the steps to [install KubeDB operator](/docs/setup/install.md) properly in the cluster so that to points to the DOCKER_REGISTRY you wish to pull images from.

 ## Deploy ProxySQL from Private Registry